rperce/rperce.github.io/index.md

 **Basic Experience**: C++, Python, Haskell, Lisp, x86 Assembly, Clojure<br />
 Very comfortable with GNU/Linux system, Eclipse, vim, and git.

-More in-depth, in Java I rarely have to consult documentation or a syntax cheat-sheet to produce the code I want.
-For the "Comfortable" languages, I prefer to have a syntax and common features cheat-sheet ("Wait, does `==` work with pattern matching in bash under `[[ ]]` or `[ ]`?
-Does Ruby use `.find()` or `.index()` for array lookup?") and sometimes have to consult documentation for function or compiler behavior.
-For the "Basic Experience" languages, I either need a cheat-sheet or a lot of Googling, and often need to consult documentation---but can do and have done projects in those languages.

 {% include h3.html title="Awards" %}